1 Capturing the Wealth and Diversity of Learning Processes with Learning Analytics Methods

 https://github.com/lamethods/code

-Along with the code, we provide a collection of datasets carefully curated to represent educational scenarios, allowing you to experiment with the techniques discussed in the book and beyond.
+Along with the code, we provide a collection of datasets carefully curated to represent educational scenarios, allowing readers to experiment with the techniques discussed in the book and beyond.
 Each dataset is described in detail in Chapter 2.

 https://github.com/lamethods/data